 Our faculty and staff members are committed to serving the best interests of our students and are invested in facilitating student success.
 We aim to promote an environment where students feel free to raise issues of concern.
 Students are encouraged to maintain good communication with their academic advisor and are also welcome to meet with other faculty members, including the Associate Heads and Department Head regarding any issues or concerns, or when seeking advice.
+Our departmental d2l webpage has a flowchart (content/Flowcharts for concerns) that helps guide students to the appropriate parties to address concerns.
 The University of Arizona Graduate College also aims to ensure that student grievances are heard and appropriately addressed.
-The policy on grievance procedures can be found at the following website:
+The policy on grievance procedures can be found at the following website: https://grad.arizona.edu/policies/academic-policies/grievance-policy.

-http://grad.arizona.edu/academics/policies/academic-policies/grievance-policy.
 Students may also contact the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association at 2200 Research Boulevard, Rockville, MD 20850-3289.

-Evaluation of Student Performance in the MS Program in Speech-Language Pathology

-Student performance is monitored throughout the program to assure that satisfactory progress is being made.
+Evaluation of Student Performance in the MS Program in Speech-Language Pathology Student performance is monitored throughout the program to assure that satisfactory progress is being made.
 Evaluation is primarily based upon grades, performance in clinical practicum, benchmark examinations (first-year examination and comprehensive examination during the last semester of study), and faculty input.
 Students should consult with their advisor (or another faculty member) whenever there are questions or concerns about academic achievement or the individual plan of study.